 Bacon Stuffed Sweet Pepper Poppers

-Cheesy Bacon Stuffed Mini Sweet Peppers
+Bacon and Cream Cheese Stuffed Mini Peppers (Sweet Pepper Poppers)

 Once the peppers are filled, we top them with breadcrumbs and bake until the peppers have softened and the breadcrumbs are golden brown.